 This means most garbage can be searched or taken by the police, a neighbor, waste removal employees, or a stranger.

 To learn the specifics in your city, you can research your state laws online and find helpful links to state and county websites.
 From there, the ordinances are often searchable or listed under waste or garbage sections.
 The more granular you can get with these laws, the safer you will be.
 Think of dumpster diving laws as a funnel and check with each level:

 - State law: Legal

-- County law: It depends – you must research this
+- County law: It depends, and you must research this

-- City law: It depends – you must research this
+- City law: It depends, and you must research this

-- A restaurant or business's specific laws: It depends – you must research this
+- A restaurant or business's specific rules: It depends, and you must research this

 - Private property: Illegal

 - Warning signs or locks on the dumpster: Illegal

 If you jump a fence, walk through a gate, or in any way walk onto private property to dumpster dive, then you may be trespassing.
 Many stores have back areas that are still considered private property.
 The exception would be any stores that have their trash on a public city street.

 Private property would make any dumpster diving illegal without the permission of the owner of the company or building, and you could get a ticket or be arrested.

 Signs and Locks on Dumpsters